+Open communication

-Open communication In the 'open communication' the communication takes place via the user program by means of handling blocks.
+In the 'open communication' the communication takes place via the user program by means of handling blocks.
 These blocks are also part of the Siemens SIMATIC Manager.
 You will find these in the 'Standard Library' at 'Communication Blocks'.

+Connection-oriented protocols:

-Connection-oriented protocols: Connection-oriented protocols establish a (logical) connection to the communication partner before data transmission is started.
+Connection-oriented protocols establish a (logical) connection to the communication partner before data transmission is started.
 And if necessary they terminate the connection after the data transfer was finished.
 Connection-oriented protocols are used for data transmission when reliable, guaranteed delivery is of particular importance.
 In general, many logical connections can exist on one physical line.
-The following connection-oriented protocols are supported with FBs for open communication via Industrial Ethernet: TCP native accord. to RFC 793: During data transmission, no information about the length or about the start and end of a message is transmitted.
+The following connection-oriented protocols are supported with FBs for open communication via Industrial Ethernet:

+- TCP native accord. to RFC 793:

+During data transmission, no information about the length or about the start and end of a message is transmitted.
 However, the receiver has no means of detecting where one message ends in the data stream and the next one begins.
 The transfer is stream-oriented.
 For this reason, it is recommended that the data length of the FBs is identical for the sending and receiving station.
 If the number of received data does not fit to the preset length you either will get not the whole data, or you will get data of the following job.

-ISO on TCP accord, to RFC 1006: During data transmission, information on the length and the end of the message is also transmitted.
+- ISO on TCP accord. to RFC 1006:

+During data transmission, information on the length and the end of the message is also transmitted.
 If you have specified the length of the data to be received greater than the length of the data to be sent, the receive block will copy the received data completely into the receive range.

+- Connection-less protocol:

-Connection-less protocol: There is thus no establishment and termination of a connection with a remote partner.
+There is thus no establishment and termination of a connection with a remote partner.
 Connection-less protocols transmit data with no acknowledge and with no reliable guaranteed delivery to the remote partner.

-UDP accord. to RFC 768: In this case, when calling the sending block you have to specify the address parameters of the receiver (IP address and port number).
+- UDP accord. to RFC 768:

+In this case, when calling the sending block you have to specify the address parameters of the receiver (IP address and port number).
 During data transmission, information on the length and the end of the message is also transmitted.
 In order to be able to use the sending and receiving blocks first you have to configure the local communications access point at both sides.
 With each new call of the sending block, you re-reference the remote partner by specifying its IP address and its port number.

-8.5 Basics - IP address and subnet IP address structure Exclusively IPv4 is supported.
-At IPv4 the IP address is a 32bit address that must be
+8.5 Basics - IP address and subnet

-Structure: xxx.xxx.xxx Range: 000.000.000 to 255.255.255 Net-ID, Host-ID The Network-ID identifies a network res. a network controller that administrates the network.
+IP address structure Exclusively IPv4 is supported.
+At IPv4 the IP address is a 32bit address that must be unique within the network and consists of 4 numbers that are separated by a dot.
+Every IP address is a combination of a Net-ID and a Host-ID and has the following Structure: xxx.xxx.xxx Range: 000.000.000.000 to 255.255.255.255 Net-ID, Host-ID The Net work-ID identifies a network res. a network controller that administrates the net- work.
 The Host-ID marks the network connections of a participant (host) to this network.
-Net-ID, Host-ID The Network-ID identifies a network res. a network controller that administrates the net- Subnet maskThe Host-ID can be further divided into a Subnet-ID and a new Host-ID by using a bit for bit AND assignment with the Subnet mask.
-The area of the original Host-ID that is overwritten by 1 of the Subnet mask becomes the
+Subnet mask The Host-ID can be further divided into a Subnet-ID and a new Host-ID by using a bit for bit AND assignment with the Subnet mask.
+The area of the original Host-ID that is overwritten by 1 of the Subnet mask becomes the Subnet-ID, the rest is the new Host-ID.